Hydrogen kit build guide#

 This build takes around one hour to complete.

-- Solder, we can recommend Adafruit's 60/40 no-clean rosin core solder.
-We suggest using soldering with "no clean" flux.
-If you do use a different kind of flux, be sure to carefully clean the flux residue off based on the guidelines provided by the manufacturer of your solder.
+We suggest using solder with "no clean" flux.
+If you use a different kind of flux, be sure to carefully clean the flux residue off based on the guidelines provided by the manufacturer of your solder.
+Take special care with the LEDs and potentiometers, as they can be damaged by water and flux cleaners.

 Kit contents#